SonnyZ789123/computational-geometry-algorithms-visualizer/README.md

 }
 ```

-For every "step" you want to define, put a `yield` where you want it to stop.
+For every "step" you want to define, put a `yield` where you want it to stop and give some further explanation.
 In this example we "step" over every edge (from a list of vertices), draw the edge as a directed edge (arrow) and add it to the drawn edges in the local draw buffer.

 ```typescript
 for (let i = 0; i < vertices.length; i += 1) {